Termplexed/deblog/README.md

 <img alt="deblog sample" src="https://github.com/Termplexed/res/blob/master/img/deblog-sample-01.png" />

 1. source or add the `deblog.vim` file in a directory where it is sourced at startup
-2. Call the various functions by: `g:Deblog2.<FUN>(args)`

-You can add commands by calling boot in a script of your choosing:
+2. In target script: add commands by calling boot in a script of your choosing:

 ```vim
 for c in g:Deblog2.boot() | exe c | endfor